vivekagr/AWS-SAA-C02-Course/README.md

 individual measurements.
 You pay a certain number of LCUs based on your load over that hour.

+#### ALB health checks

+- can check protocols: HTTP or HTTPS
+- can specify port
+- can specify path (e.g. /path?query)

 #### Cross zone load balancing

 Each node (which reside in an AZ) that is part of the load balancer is able to distribute load